MariskaS/learnFrontend/lectures/interview.md

 <summary>1.
 Box Model</summary>
 <div>

-To get started explaining the box model in CSS we need to understand that everything in CSS is a box.
-It doesn't matter what you have in CSS.
-It might be a text, a button, a div, or a span.
-Every single element in CSS is a box and may have width, height, padding, borders, and margins.
+Every element in CSS is a box.
+Box-Model areas: border, margin, padding, content.

 If we are talking about Box Model we need to remember about `box-sizing`.
+> default value `content box`

 the most popular value is `border-box`.
-By default `box sizing` is set to `content box`

 **For example:**
-I have a box with the property `width: 100px`
-What will happen to this box if I set `padding: 20px` and `border: 2px`?
+I have a box with the property `width: 100px` if I set `padding: 20px` and `border: 2px`
-So it's now 100 pixels plus 20 plus 2pixels.
-Extra pixels add to the total size of my box so now the box is getting bigger - 122px.
+By default extra pixels add to the total size of my box so now `width` equivalent 122px.

-So if I use `box-sizing: border-box,` padding and border will be included in my box and that means that I will get just 100px size.
+But, if I use `box-sizing: border-box,` padding and border will be included in my box and that means that I will get just 100px size.

 </div>
 </details>

 <details>
-<summary>aria-label, aria-labelledby</summary>
+<summary>2.
+Accessibility</summary>
 <div>

 ### aria-label